 TL;DR

 Thai cuisine is one of the most naturally vegan-adaptable food traditions in the world.
-Coconut milk curries, rice noodles, stir-fried vegetables, papaya salad, and tofu dishes form the backbone of Thai cooking — and Minneapolis has at least one Thai restaurant that's been doing right by vegans for decades.
+Coconut milk curries, rice noodles, stir-fried vegetables, papaya salad, and tofu dishes form the backbone of Thai cooking — and Minneapolis has a legitimate cluster of Thai restaurants that know how to feed a vegan without making it feel like an afterthought.

-This guide covers the best places to get vegan Thai food in Minneapolis in 2026, including how to order vegan at any Thai restaurant in the Twin Cities.
+This guide covers the best places to get vegan Thai food in Minneapolis in 2026: where to go, what to order at each spot, and how to navigate any Twin Cities Thai menu like a pro.

 |---|---|---|---|---|

 Mock Duck Curry — the standout.
 Seitan-based mock duck in a rich, aromatic curry with coconut milk, Thai basil, and vegetables.
-The mock duck absorbs the curry sauce deeply and has real texture.
-Specify which curry base you want (red, green, or panang) and ask for no fish sauce — the kitchen handles this regularly.
+The mock duck absorbs the curry deeply and has real, satisfying chew.
+Specify red, green, or panang curry base and ask for no fish sauce.

-Papaya Salad (Vegan) — request it made without fish sauce or dried shrimp.
-The vegan version with crisp green papaya, carrots, tomatoes, lime, and chili is exceptional — one of the best papaya salads in the city.
+Papaya Salad (Vegan) — request it without fish sauce or dried shrimp.
+Crisp green papaya, carrots, tomatoes, lime, and chili.
+One of the best papaya salads in the city, and it clears your sinuses beautifully.

-Tom Kha (Coconut Soup) with Tofu — coconut milk broth with galangal, lemongrass, lime leaves, and mushrooms.
+Tom Kha with Tofu — coconut milk broth, galangal, lemongrass, lime leaves, mushrooms.
 Request no fish sauce.
-Rich, aromatic, and warming.
+Rich, warming, and deeply aromatic.

 The Vibe

-Established neighborhood Thai restaurant.
-Warm, welcoming service, consistent quality, friendly to regulars and newcomers alike.
+Warm, welcoming Uptown institution.
+Fast service, consistent quality, no drama about vegan requests.
 Not a trendy new opening — a place that's earned its reputation one dish at a time over many years.
-The Hennepin Ave Uptown location is easy to reach from most Minneapolis neighborhoods.

 The Vibe